mgba-emu/gbdoc/index.md

 - Maximum ROM size: 512 banks (8 MiB) (?)
 - Maximum RAM size: 16 banks (128 kB)

-MBC5 is the most common MBC with MBC3.
+MBC5 is ome of the most common MBCs, along with MBC3.
 It's especially present in the CGB era, mostly because it is the first MBC to officially support CGB double-speed mode, at least according to Nintendo's manual.
 MBC5 improves upon MBC3 by expanding ROM and RAM capabilities (although only one game makes use of all 512 ROM banks, and a handful of all 16 RAM banks), as well as the aforementioned CGB double-speed support.
 MBC5 cannot work with a RTC, unlike MBC3, but can work with a rumble motor.

-TODO: how is the rumble controlled?

 #### Bank swapping